bblhd/texi/README.md

 > This project has moved to [sourcehut](https://git.sr.ht/~cxxvii/texi).
-Feel free to view, fork, etc here.
+Feel free to view, fork, etc here, but this repository will no longer be updated.

 # texi
 A minimalist and lightweight ascii text editor, an attempt to